NOTE TO APPLICANT:

 10.4.1 do all things necessary and provide the Supplier on request all information the Supplier may require to register a financing statement or financing charge statement on the PPSR;

-10.4.2 not take possession of Goods by way of, or transfer the Goods to, any enterprise other than the one acknowledged above without first notifying the Supplier;
+10.4.2 not take possession of Goods by way of, or transfer the Goods to (other than in the sale of the Goods in the ordinary course of business), any enterprise other than the one acknowledged above without first notifying the Supplier;

 10.4.3 if requested by the Supplier, the Applicant must pay the Supplier the cost of registering and maintaining registration of the Security Interest on the PPSR, within 14 days of that request; and